Algolia

 sitemaps: [],

-ignoreCanonicalTo: false,
+ignoreCanonicalTo: true,

-discoveryPatterns: ["https://docubook.pro/**"], // replace with your domain
+discoveryPatterns: ["https://www.docubook.pro/**"], // changes your domain

 actions: [